 The city of Glasgow festivals virtually fill the calendar all year round.
 There’s always something to do, and they suit a variety of tastes, with great films, comedy and jazz.

 If I were to tell you about the great restaurants, I would need to build another website, and with so many choices it would be difficult for visitors to decide where to eat.
 See my top five Favourite Restaurants in Glasgow, chosen for quality and good service.

-A shopaholics paradise, the city is second only to London for shopping in the whole of the UK.
+A shopaholics paradise, the city is thought to be second only to London for shopping in the whole of the United Kingdom.

-The two main shopping streets in the city are Sauchiehall Street, which has the Sauchiehall Street Centre, well worth seeing, and the fabulous Argyle Street, where you can find the Argyle Arcade, the St Enoch Centre and Princes Square.
+The two main shopping streets in the city are SAUCHIEHALL STREET, with the Sauchiehall Street Centre, well worth seeing, and ARGYLE STREET, where you can find lots more with the Argyle Arcade, Princes Square and the St Enoch Centre.

 A visit to either of these provides you with a first class shopping experience, and you’ll find everything on offer from basement bargains to top designer labels, with street entertainment along the way.
 Visitors come to the city in droves for the shopping.

 Nightlife in the City of Glasgow is exciting and diverse enough to suit all tastes.